 Policies are only accessible to current and former military personnel and their families

-Apart from offering some of the most affordable insurance plans available in Kentucky, USAA takes pride in providing exceptional customer care to its policyholders.
+USAA offers some of the most affordable insurance plans in Kentucky and exceptional customer care.
 The company's reputation is well-known throughout the country.

-- Rental car and/or travel reimbursement: With this add-on coverage, the cost of a rented vehicle will be covered while your car is being repaired following a covered loss.
+- Rental Car and/or Travel Reimbursement: This covers the cost of a rental car while your car is being repaired following a covered loss.

-- Legacy discount: If you are under the age of 25 and were previously covered by your parent's USAA insurance but are now purchasing your own USAA policy, you can get discounted premiums.
+- Legacy Discount: You’ll get lower premiums if you are under 25 and were previously covered by your parent's USAA insurance but are now purchasing your own USAA policy.

 Best Car Insurance in Kentucky for Those With New Cars

 Additionally, if your insurer offers better car replacement coverage, you may be able to purchase a newer model of car to replace your damaged one.
-Most insurers offer this coverage for vehicles that are less than five years old.
-This coverage is typically not included in your standard policy and thus must be purchased as an add-on.
+Insurers typically provide this coverage for vehicles less than five years old.
+This coverage is not included in your standard policy and must be purchased as an add-on.